This course can be tailored to your needs for private, onsite delivery at your location.

 Select courses offer Leadership (PDU-L), Strategic (PDU-S) and Technical PMI professional development units that vary according to certification.
 Technical PDUs are available in the following types: ACP, PBA, PfMP, PMP/PgMP, RMP, and SP.

-Learn to improve efficiency and speed of your development and delivery processes.
+Learn to improve the efficiency and speed of your development and delivery processes.

 High performing organizations use automated testing to achieve greater productivity and reliability.
 Every change and new feature are instantly checked to see if it meets intended requirements and doesn’t break the rest of your systems.